Elizabeth

 by Emily Hughes

 A little gardener goes into a deep, long sleep wishing he had help.
 His beautiful zinnia inspires two children to care for the garden.
-He wakes to discover his garden has transformed into a beautiful, blooming landscape.
+He discovers his garden has transformed into a beautiful, blooming landscape.
 Promotes caring for the environment, perseverance, and kindness.

 Rain!